SilkRose/Pony/stories/heartbeat-hotel/heartbeat-hotel.md

 My eyes scroll across the last few lines of the book I'm reading.
 I close the book and write down my last thought on the text as a whole.
 It was interesting, and I'll probably reread it sometime next week.

-As I close the book and my notes, [DEPENDENT CLAUSES PRECEDING THEIR MAIN CLAUSES ARE TO BE SET OFF BY COMMAS] I yawn, reminded [GRAMMATICALLY, THE PARTICIPIAL PHRASE "REMINDING ME" BINDS TO THE CLOSEST SUBJECT, WHICH IS "I"] of how late it is.
+As I close the book and my notes, I yawn, reminded of how late it is.
 Looking up at the clock, I realize it's the next day already.

 *I'm late to see Pinkie.*